Deming, New Mexico: Police controversy

 On January 2, 2013, Deming officers Bobby Orosco and Robert Chavez pulled over David W. Eckert for a rolling stop.
 Based on claim of "clenched buttocks", police obtained a search warrant and executed multiple cavity searches, surgeries and several other medical procedures on the driver.
-No drugs were found, and the driver was sent a bill for the procedures performed by Gila Regional Medical Center in Silver City.
+No drugs were found, and the driver was sent a bill for the procedures performed by the Gila Regional Medical Center in Silver City.
 In January 2014, the lawsuit with Luna County and the city of Deming was settled for a total of $1.6 million.